Wrongful Death Dan Tuley

 Wrongful death lawsuits can vary significantly from state to state, as each region has its own rules and regulations concerning how to proceed.
 As a result, our legal team gets many questions concerning Indiana wrongful death lawsuits.
 The attorneys and legal team at Tuley Law Office see the following inquiries on a frequent basis.

 What Happens When You File a Wrongful Death Lawsuit in Indiana?

 Wrongful death attorneys can file a civil claim if your case is considered viable.
 The first step is usually a free consultation session, where the attorney reviews your case and learns about the basic facts.
-Once the wrongful deceaselawyer agrees to take on the case, he or she will begin collecting evidence, depositions and conferring with medical professionals or other experts who can provide what is called an expert testimony.
+Once the wrongful death lawyer agrees to take on the case, he or she will begin collecting evidence, depositions, and conferring with medical professionals or other experts who can provide what is called an expert testimony.

 In the case of an Indiana wrongful death claim, there are a few basic objectives:

 to establish the defendant’s liability in the case;

 to prove that the negligence directly led to the individual’s death; and

 to prove that damages occurred as a direct result of the death.